Unified Semantic Transformer for 3D Scene Understanding: Introduction

 \section{Introduction}

-3D scene understanding is the foundation of applications in AR/VR and robotics by enabling systems to perceive their surroundings and construct rich 3D representations that combine geometry, such as meshes, point clouds, and TSDF, with high-level semantics of object entities, class semantics, their material, state, or even affordances. {\blfootnote{$\dagger$ This work was conducted during an internship at Google.}} While recent advances in foundation models \cite{radford2021learning, ghiasi2022scaling, zhai_2023_siglip, oquab2023dinov2} and multi-modal LLMs \cite{liu2023improvedllava, liu2023llava, dubey2024llama} greatly improved the extraction of semantics from 2D images; these approaches exclusively operate on 2D inputs and therefore do not fully leverage the geometric reasoning available in 3D data.
+3D scene understanding is the foundation of applications in AR/VR and robotics by enabling systems to perceive their surroundings and construct rich 3D representations that combine geometry, such as meshes, point clouds, and TSDF, with high-level semantics of object entities, class semantics, their material, state, or even affordances.
+While recent advances in foundation models \cite{radford2021learning, ghiasi2022scaling, zhai_2023_siglip, oquab2023dinov2} and multi-modal LLMs \cite{liu2023improvedllava, liu2023llava, dubey2024llama} greatly improved the extraction of semantics from 2D images; these approaches exclusively operate on 2D inputs and therefore do not fully leverage the geometric reasoning available in 3D data.

 To transfer the knowledge of strong 2D models into multi-view consistent 3D representations, three main strategies have emerged.
 First, radiance-field methods \cite{engelmann2024opennerf, lerf2023, koch2025relationfield, qin2024langsplat} learn multi-view features from 2D foundation models alongside NeRF \cite{mildenhall2021nerf} or Gaussian Splatting \cite{kerbl3Dgaussians}.
 They regress consistent 3D features but depend on known camera poses and scene-specific training, which does not generalize to new environments.
 Second, distillation methods like OpenScene \cite{Peng2023OpenScene} distill 2D features into 3D networks that operate on point clouds directly by aligning their feature spaces with respective losses.
 These methods then need the 3D reconstruction at inference time.
 Finally, some approaches propose simple but effective lifting-based techniques \cite{gu2024conceptgraphs, takmaz2025search3d, takmaz2023openmask3d, werby23hovsg} to decouple 3D geometry and high-level semantics by projecting 2D predictions into an explicit 3D reconstruction.
 This modular design is non-differentiable and depends on hand-crafted view selection or scene segmentation, often carefully tuned for the specific application domain, which does not scale well.
 Since view-dependent features of 2D models are sensitive to background noise and limited context, achieving strong multi-view semantic consistency remains challenging.